 2 – This is a sleeper and classic risk and reward hole.
 It is considered as one of the best on the course amongst many well-known architects, but it escapes without much notice from the common golfer.

 The ideal line is right hand side of the fairway.
 Cheape's bunker guards the left-hand side of the fairway.
 The further right you place your tee shot, the more the green opens up.
 The safer tee shot is left but the further you go left the less you have to shoot at for your second.
 The preferred approach shot is to land it on the green as opposed to playing the run up.
 Pins are usually on the top shelf for championships.

-3 – This hole is another classic risk and reward hole similar to the second.
+3 – Another classic risk and reward hole similar to the second.
 Left is safe but a harder approach shot awaits.
-Right side of the fairway is preferred as the green will accept a running shot in, in contrast with the strategy of the second.
+The right side of the fairway is preferred as the green will more gladly accept a running shot, in contrast with the strategy of the second.
 This is especially true if there is a front pin.

 4 – Your first and most important task is to find the fairway.
 Left is longer but wider and you need to find the plateau.
 If you do you have a better visual.
 Right is narrow but you have a better line in, although with less optics.
 Another give and take hole, there is no one option which gives you everything.
 The dominant feature is the large pimple in directly in front of the green.
 Unnamed, it is one of the most prominent and unique design elements on TOC.